Aerospace Grade Aluminium

 The strength of grade 7075 is comparable to that of steel thanks to its high levels of zinc.
 It has impeccable fatigue resistance and is easy to machine.
 It was a popular choice for planes in World War II and remained frequently featured in some military crafts.

-Several other aluminum alloys not known to many play a crucial role in the development of the aerospace and aircraft industries.
+Several other aluminium alloys not known to many play a crucial role in the development of the aerospace and aircraft industries.

 2219

-This aluminum alloy provides maximum strength at high temperatures.
+This aluminium alloy provides maximum strength at high temperatures.
 It was used successfully for the external fuel tank of the first successfully launched space shuttle Columbia.
 Its properties include good weldability.

 6063